 There are a few technical limitations of this search, namely:

-- The surname MUST be spelled completely and exactly as it is in the record.
+- The surname MUST be spelled completely and EXACTLY as it is in the record.
 While this isn’t immediately apparent from this form, unfortunately, you cannot use ‘wild card’ searches on the Nati in Trentino website.
-This means you need to know the exact spelling of your ancestors’ surname as it appeared in the record.
+This means you need to know the exact spelling of your ancestors’ surname as it appeared in the record, and you will have to try all the variations of it you can think of.
 For example, while 9 times out of 10 my paternal surname is spelled ‘Serafini’, some priests spelled it ‘Seraffini’.
 Because there is no flexibility with regards to surname in their search engine, if I search for ‘Serafini’ on the site, I will NOT see any of the ‘Seraffini’ records.

 - Gender is a required field.
 This means, if you are working on a family, you’ll have to search for brothers and sisters separately.
 It’s not unworkable, but it can slow down your research.